-How to find benchmarks for your support team’s goals:
+How to find benchmarks for your customer support team’s goals:

-It’s definitely easy to set goals around the things that you’re already slaying, but where’s the growth in that?
+It’s definitely easy to set effective customer service goals around the things that you’re already slaying, but where’s the growth in that?

-Setting goals in places where you know you need to improve serves you and your team twofold:
+Setting goals in places where you know you need to improve customer service works twofold:

-Setting customer service goals allows you to measure the success of your company across a specific metric or target.
+Setting customer service goals allows you to measure customer service quality, as well as the success of your company across a specific metric or target.

 If things aren’t working, you can assess why, as well.
 If you’re consistently achieving your goals well before the deadline, you need to set more ambitious targets.